 * I hope that the addition to the end of the introduction spelling out advantages of the electrostatic method will help address this.
 Some of the undesirable features of the flotation method are addressed in the second paragraph of the Introduction.
 Reviewer #2: Minor Concerns: The authors have presented a practical solution to a complex separations problem, i.e., removing particulate organic matter from soil using an electrostatic method.
 With minor corrections, this article is acceptable for publication in JoVE.
 Line 166; line 170; Line 215; Table 3: Be specific if you are referring to "polystyrene" foam throughout the document.

-* I have checked to make sure I used “polystyrene foam” everywhere it is used alone, but shortened to “glass/form” in closely following references.
+* I have checked to make sure I used “polystyrene foam” everywhere it is used alone, but shortened to “glass/foam” in closely following references.
 The technique would be more robust if a wider variety of soils and a wider variety of humidities had been tested, but the authors have been forthcoming about these limitations.
 Is the information regarding "Collection depth" (page 12 of the *.pdf file) also a part of Table 1?
 Confusing.
 Oh, it must be part of the same table.
 The authors should have used a landscape orientation.
 Also, the data given for "Precip. (mm)" does not have a specified time period.
 Per hour?
 Per day?
 Per week?
 How does the precipitation relate to the time the sample was collected?

 *Clarified to “mean annual precipitation”